Skip to content

 Behind the strangely-out-of-place-courthouse-that-turned-into-the-Wildlife & Fisheries headquarters (and back again), sat the The Tally-Ho Restaurant, at 400 Chartres, corner Conti.
 The restaurant, cafe, coffee shop-- whatever you wanted to call it-- was originally run by Bertrand "Bert" Levy and his wife, Tillie.
 The place was famous for three things: the cheese omelettes, Bert and Tillie's bickering, and the inconsistent hours of operation.

-Outside, over the corner entrance, hung one of those old, two-sided, red and white Coca-Cola signs, the kind the distributor probably gave away in exchange for selling Coke products, and which had the name of the establishment added to the blank white bottom half.
-The Tally-Ho's sign appears to have been there since the building housed the Continental Restaurant back in the 1950s, just with the name repainted.
+Outside, over the corner entrance, hung one of those old, two-sided, red and white Coca-Cola signs.
+It was the kind the distributor probably gave away in exchange for selling Coke products.
+The name of the establishment would just be added to the blank white bottom half.
+The Tally-Ho's sign appears to have been there since the building housed the Continental Restaurant back in the 1950s.
+Just with the name repainted.

 Primarily a breakfast and lunch operation, the Tally-Ho was for some time also a late night breakfast place.
-It is as this I remember it, and doubt I ever saw the inside of it during the light of day.
-For this reason I may have missed having an omelette made by Bert himself, and I certainly don't recall witnessing any of the notorious bickering.
+It is as this I remember it.
+And I doubt I ever saw the inside of it during the light of day.
+For this reason I may have missed having an omelette made by Bert himself.
+And I certainly don't recall witnessing any of the notorious bickering.

-Back in the 1970s, one could park across the tracks from Decatur Street and the French Quarter, in the shell lot by the river, with relatively little fear of late night criminal activity.
+Back in the 1970s, one could park across the tracks from Decatur Street and the French Quarter in the shell lot by the river.
+At the time, there was relatively little fear of late night criminal activity.
 For those unfamiliar, small bi-valve shells dredged from Lake Pontchartrain are commonly used here in lieu of gravel.

-After a night of French Quarter partying (read over-indulging), ambling back to your car in the shell lot took you right past the Tally-Ho, where you could cheaply get a plate full of eggs, ham or bacon, toast and coffee.
+After a night of French Quarter partying (read over-indulging), ambling back to your car in the shell lot took you right past the Tally-Ho.
+There you could cheaply get a plate full of eggs, ham or bacon, toast and coffee.
 And a bit of respite before venturing home.

-At some point, Bert and Tillie left the business, and the Tally-Ho was taken over by a Wisconsin couple named Chuck and Lorraine Nahmens, apparently around 1982.
+At some point, Bert and Tillie left the business.
+The Tally-Ho was taken over by a Wisconsin couple named Chuck and Lorraine Nahmens, apparently around 1982.

 T-P 3/2/1986